Sex Hormone Binding Globulin (SHBG)

 Sex hormones

-Testosterone therapy, estrogen exposure, and endogenous hormone shifts can alter SHBG levels over time.
+Testosterone therapy, estrogen exposure, menstrual cycle phase, pregnancy, and hormone replacement therapy can alter SHBG levels over time.
+Oral estrogen has a stronger effect on SHBG production than transdermal formulations.

 Age and genetics

-Baseline SHBG varies between individuals and tends to increase gradually with age.
+Baseline SHBG varies between individuals and tends to increase gradually with age, although metabolic health significantly modifies this pattern.

 How SHBG Fits With Other Rythm Biomarkers